-For this short blog, we wanted to look at just one of these evolutions which many of us are already familiar with, text-to-speech technology.
+For this short blog, we wanted to look at just one of these evolutions with which many of us are already familiar – text-to-speech technology.

-If this argument sounds familiar, it is because what translators have been saying about Machine Translation for years.
-And here we are… with MT getting smarter and better every day and the rest of us scrambling to redefine our niche in the industry and how we are going to incorporate MT into the translation process.
+If this argument sounds familiar, it is because what translators have been saying about machine translation for years.
+And here we are… with MT getting smarter and better every day and the rest of us scrambling to redefine our niche in the industry, and how we are going to incorporate MT into the translation process.

 There are forward thinking companies out there that are thinking ahead already.
 Constantino de Miguel manages Prime Multimedia, Digit-a, andPrime Voices.
 He believes that (like with translations), human voices will never be able to be fully replaced.
-Constantino likens voice over acting as “artesanía”, or a craft.
+Constantino likens voice over acting as “artesanía”, or a craft:

-“We are not afraid because in the end you cannot get an algorithm to read as convincing as a human voice”.
+We are not afraid because in the end, you cannot get an algorithm to read as convincing as a human voice.

 True voice acting is an art form that cannot be replaced by machines.
 That having been said, let’s make sure we are investing in the machines just in case.
-It is not incongruous to defend the art while simultaneously developing new technologies.
+It is not incongruous to defend the art while simultaneously developing new technology.

 Nidmzi does not endorse or promote companies, services, or products.
 That having been said, we would like to recognize that inspiration for this piece has been drawn from The Worldly Marketer Podcast, hosted by Kathrin Bussman.
-Episode 82 features guest Constantino de Miguel, Founder and General Manager of Prime Group, which specializes in multilingual voice-overs, subtitling, and digital multimedia localization.
+Episode 82 features guest Constantino de Miguel, Founder and General Manager of Prime Group, which specializes in multilingual voice overs, subtitling, and digital multimedia localization.